Argha782/BookReview/README.md

 ## 🚀 **GirlScript Summer of Code (GSSoC) 2025**

-This project is part of **GSSoC '25** — welcoming all new contributors!
+This project is proudly participating in **GirlScript Summer of Code 2025**! 🎉
-You can participate by working on open issues, UI improvements, documentation, or feature building.

-> 👏 Feel free to open an issue to get started!
+We're excited to welcome contributors of all experience levels — whether you're a beginner or a seasoned developer.

+🛠️ You can contribute in many ways:
+- Fixing open issues and bugs
+- Enhancing the UI/UX design
+- Adding new features
+- Refactoring or optimizing code

+💬 Have an idea or question?
+Open an issue or join the discussion — we’re happy to help you get started.

+> 🙌 First-time contributors are especially welcome, feel free to explore the project!

 ---